IanWold/Metalsharp/Metalsharp.Documentation/tutorial-website.md

     .UseMarkdown();
 ```

-These two plugins come with Metalsharp and they're pretty self-descriptive. `Frontmatter` parses the frontmatter of a file and places it in the file's metadata, and `Markdown` parses Markdown files into HTML, and places the resulting HTML files in the output list.
-The order of these two are important: when the markdown is parsed, the generated HTML files are given their source file's metadata.
-Thus, we need to populate the metadata before we generate the HTML files.
+`Frontmatter` parses each file's frontmatter and merges it into that file's metadata. `Markdown` converts Markdown files in the input into HTML files in the output.
+The order matters here: when `Markdown` generates an HTML file, it copies over the metadata that was already on the source file — so `Frontmatter` needs to run first.

-> *Metadata* is any data associated with the file that isn't part of the file's actual text.
-Metalsharp uses a `Dictionary<string, object>` to store metadata.
+> *Metadata* is any data associated with a file that isn't part of the file's own text. `MetalsharpFile.Metadata` is a plain `Dictionary<string, object>`.

-There are a few ways to invoke a plugin.
-Above, the plugins are invoked using extension methods to `MetalsharpProject`.
-Each plugin is a class (which implements `IMetalsharpPlugin`), and these plugins can also be accessed by referencing their type with the `MetalsharpProject.Use<T>()` method.
-The above is equivalent to the following:
+There's more than one way to invoke a plugin.
+Above, we used the extension methods that ship alongside each plugin.
+Every plugin is a class implementing `IMetalsharpPlugin`, so you can also invoke one by referencing its type:

 ```c#
 project